 Regan has also taught at the Eugene Glass School in Oregon.
 He worked for David Garcia in southern Washington and at Vitreluxe Glass for Lynn Read in Portland, Oregon.
 Regan now divides his time between the glass studio and family life with his two children.
 Bliss is found when those two overlap.

-Billy Armstrong has been with Central GlassWorks for over three years.
+Billy Armstrong has been with Central GlassWorks for over five years.
 Constantly drawing and painting as a child, his interest in art grew quickly.
 After beginning an apprenticeship with Central GlassWorks at age 16, Billy developed his own distinctive style of glass art and has become one of the studio’s prized teachers and a valuable member of Kevin’s production team.

 Chris Kinney is the self-proclaimed “extra set of lungs” at Central GlassWorks.
 He started working for the studio in 2005 and now assists in the gallery and studio daily.
 You can find him behind the cash register, blowing at the bench, or crafting a custom paperweight for a friend.